-Determining whether a Contract Contains a Lease (Upon the Adoption of PFRS 16).
-The Group uses its judgment in determining whether a contract contains a lease.
+Determining whether a Contract Contains a Lease.
+Group uses its judgment in determining whether a contract contains a lease.
 At inception of a contract, the Group makes an assessment whether it has the right to obtain substantially all the economic benefits from the use of the identified asset and the right to direct the use of the identified asset.